- Drain & Sewer

 Conserve Water During Hot Texas Summers by Not Watering Your Yard

-In case it rains during the week, you don’t have to water your lawn.
-And when you do need to water it, it’s advisable to do so in the evening when there’s less direct sunlight.
-Although the City of Houston permits yard watering twice a week, it’s unnecessary to do so.
-Water conservation can be achieved by watering your yard once a week.
+So, if it rains during the week, you don’t need to water your lawn.
+If you do need to water your lawn, do it in the evening when there is less direct sunlight.
+While the City of Houston does allow you to water your yard twice a week, there really is no need to do so.
+Once per week is sufficient and helps conserve water.

 Outdoor Water Usage Statistics

-- US households consume about 29 billion gallons of water daily.
+- S. households use around 29 billion gallons of water daily.

-- Of the 29 billion gallons, nearly 9 billion gallons are used for outdoor purposes, primarily for watering yards.
+- Almost 9 billion of the 29 billion gallons used each day is for outdoor usage, mostly for watering yards.

-- More than half (50%) of outdoor water usage is wasted due to overwatering.
+- More than 50% of outdoor water usage is wasted due to overwatering.

-- On average, US households use around 320 gallons of water per day, except during the summer.
+- S. households average around 320 gallons of water per day, except in the summer.

-- During summer, household water consumption jumps to an average of 1,000 gallons, with some households consuming 3,000 or more gallons per day!
+- In summer, household usage jumps as much to 1,000 gallons, on average, with some households using 3,000 or more gallons each day!

-- Using 3,000 gallons of water is equivalent to leaving a faucet running continuously for 8 hours!
+- 3,000 gallons of water is the equivalent of leaving a faucet running continuously for 8 hours!